Failed to load 160×600

 For context: GTA V cost approximately $265 million to develop and has generated roughly $7.7 billion in lifetime revenue, representing a 29x return on investment and making it one of the most profitable entertainment products in history.
 GTA 6's development cost is conservatively four to six times larger.
 The projected returns are proportional.
 Niko Partners estimated first-day sell-through exceeding $1.2 billion.
 DFC Intelligence projected first-year earnings of $3.2 billion, which would be roughly 40 million copies.
 Piper Sandler estimated the game could sell over 46 million copies on its first day alone.
 These are projections, not confirmed sales, but they illustrate the scale of what Rockstar and Take-Two are launching.

 Trailer 1 (December 4, 2023): Released by Rockstar a day early after a leak forced their hand, the first trailer revealed the title, the dual-protagonist setup, the Vice City setting, and a 2025 release window.
 It broke the YouTube record for most first-day views on a non-music video with 46 million views in 12 hours, and hit 93 million views within 24 hours.
-By November 2025, it had reached 268 million views, making it the second-most-viewed trailer in YouTube history.
+By November 2025, it had reached 268 million views, making it one of the most-viewed trailers in YouTube history at the time, a record later overtaken by another studio's blockbuster trailer in early 2026.
 The featured song, Tom Petty's "Love Is a Long Road," saw a near-37,000 percent increase in Spotify streams after the trailer dropped.

 Trailer 2 (May 6, 2025): Released alongside the game's first delay announcement, this trailer revealed the protagonists' full names for the first time and showed more of Vice City in what appeared to be a mix of pre-rendered and in-engine footage.
 It featured the Pointer Sisters' "Hot Together," Wang Chung's "Everybody Have Fun Tonight," and Tammy Wynette's "Talkin' to Myself Again."
 The opening shot, in which Jason is "just fixing some leaks," was widely read as a direct reference to the notorious 2022 hack that leaked 90-plus videos of in-development footage.